sunfounder/picrawler/docs/source/python/python_twist.rst

     music = Music()

 Play the background music in the ``picrawler/examples/musics`` directory and set the volume to 20.
-You can also add music to the ``musics`` folder via :ref:`Filezilla Software`.
+You can also add music to the ``musics`` folder via :ref:`filezilla`.

 .. code-block:: python